pjborowiecki/MARIUSZ-E-Commerce-Jewelery-Store/README.md

 - [x] Postgres database and ORM set up
 - [x] Transactional emails
 - [x] Functional newsletter sign up
-- [x] Functional blog with Contentlayer and MDX
 - [x] Functional and styled landing page with pricing, features, testimonials, and FAQ sections
 - [x] Functional and styled sign in and sign up pages
 - [x] Client-side and Server-side input validation with Zod